 Equity Assistance Grant

-NADF’s Equity Assistance Grant fund call for proposals is now open and will be accepting proposals/applications until July 17, 2015.
+NADF’s Equity Assistance Grant fund call for proposals is now open and will be accepting proposals/applications until October 16, 2015.
+Applications will be reviewed on a first come first serve basis and reviewed weekly.
 A maximum of $10,000 can be approved for each applicant and the grant is non-repayable.
 The applicant will be required to contribute 10% of the costs in cash.

 The purpose of the funding is to increase and support the number of Aboriginal-owned and controlled businesses in northern Ontario, with assistance in equity dollars, which will be non-repayable.